Interest badges

 1. To buy or not to buy

-Boycotting is a peaceful way of protesting, where you choose not to buy, use or give money to a person, organisation or country to show you don’t agree with something they’ve done.
+Boycotting is a peaceful way of protesting.
+You choose not to buy, use or give money to a person, organisation or country to show you don’t agree with something they’ve done.
 It’s about getting your message across by hitting them in the pocket.
 But is it worthwhile?

 Think about something you want to boycott – it could be a type of product, unethical corporation, place or media outlet.